Careers in Psychology

 Psychologists who practice in New Zealand must be registered.
 The Health Professional Competence Assurance Act protects the title Psychologist, and only registered psychologists can work in hospitals, prisons, government departments, and private practices.
 To be a registered psychologist, you have to complete a Masters or PhD in Psychology, and have at least one year of supervised practice.
 Completion of the Diploma in Clinical Psychology qualifies for automatic registration.

-Applied Psychologists specialise in areas such as Industrial and Organisational Psychology, Human Factors, Community Psychology, and Applied Behaviour Analysis.
+Applied Scientists specialise in areas such as Industrial and Organisational Psychology, Human Factors, Community Psychology, and Applied Behaviour Analysis.
 Some Otago graduates enter these professions directly, others take further post-graduate training at other universities.